Gendarmerie: Role and services

 In comparison to civilian police forces, gendarmeries may provide a more formally disciplined force whose military capabilities (e.g., armoured group in France with armoured personnel carriers) make them more capable of dealing with armed groups and with all types of violence.
 On the other hand, the necessity of a more stringent selection process for military service, especially in terms of physical prowess and health, restricts the pool of potential recruits in comparison to those from which a civilian police force could select.

 The growth and expansion of gendarmerie units worldwide has been linked to an increasing reluctance by some governments to use military units typically entrusted with external defence for combating internal threats.
 A somewhat related phenomenon has been the formation of paramilitary units which fall under the authority of civilian police agencies.
-Since these are not strictly military forces, however, they are not considered gendarmerie.
+Since these are not strictly military forces, they are not considered gendarmerie.

-In France, the gendarmerie is in charge of rural areas and small towns (typically less than 10,000 inhabitants) which represent 95% of the territory and close to 50% of the population.
+In France, the gendarmerie is in charge of rural areas and small towns (typically less than 10,000 inhabitants), which represent 95% of the territory and close to 50% of the population.
 Besides its territorial organization, it has crowd and riot control units (the Gendarmerie Mobile, along with some corresponding units in the civilian police), counter-terrorism and hostage rescue (GIGN, again along with some corresponding units in the civilian police), maritime surveillance, police at sea and coast guard (Gendarmerie maritime), control and security at airports and air traffic police (Gendarmerie des transports aériens), official buildings guard, honorary services and protection of the President (Garde Républicaine), mountain rescue (Peloton de Gendarmerie de Haute Montagne) and security of nuclear weapons sites.